 I realize that there’s a lot of different types of web sites out there–and it seems as if just about everyone has a different goal in mind.
 Bloggers blog to put their thoughts down online and share their thoughts with others, and other bloggers are passionate about their chosen topic (and thus they typically use Google AdSense to monetize their blog).
 Online businesses sell products using online shopping carts: their goal is to get someone to buy a product.
 Still, other web sites’ goals are to simply brand their products (many corporations’ products are too expensive to sell directly online).
 In any case, if you own a commercial web site you have a purpose for putting up that web site–and you want to somehow make money from that web site.
 If you don’t have quality visitors who are ready to purchase something or who are in part of the buying process, then you won’t be able to monetize your site; and you won’t make any money.

 Many of us believe that if we rank well for a “generic term” related to our web site we will get thousands of visitors to our site and thousands of people will buy our products or click on ads and make us money.
 But, let me give you a warning–I recently had an influx of hundreds of thousands of visitors one day that proceeded to quickly and efficiently overwhelm my web site’s server, bringing it down.
-And, unfortunately, although there were a lot of visitors to the site, there was no way to monetize that traffic.
-Lots of visitors to your web site doesn’t always mean lots of money if you cannot monetize it.
+And, unfortunately, although there were a lot of visitors to the site, there was no way to make money from that traffic.
+Lots of visitors to your web site doesn’t always mean lots of money if you cannot profit from it.

 Recently, I came across a new exciting search phrase related to my web site that was suddenly mentioned in the news.
 Being the entrepreneurial webmaster that I am, I decided to “cover the story” and put up a page about the topic.
 Of course, I performed the tasks necessary to make sure that that new web page would rank well in the search engines.
 I optimized the title and meta tags, I wrote several good paragraphs of unique content about the subject, I linked out to a few other resources that also talked about the subject, and I immediately started a linking campaign to get some good, quality links to this new web page on my site (I wanted to be the first with the “market share of links”).
 Low and behold, a day or two later I was ranking very well for the targeted search phrase.
 I proceeded to get lots of visitors (or at least so I thought) to the new web page.
 A few days went by and I noticed something strange happening; although I was getting a lot of visitors (tens of thousands each day), an extremely small number of these people actually clicked on ads (banner ads and/or contextual advertising on the page).
 I figured it was most likely the subject matter and the search phrase, and sort of forgot about the traffic and the web page; after all, I was getting a few natural links from other web sites who talked about this new subject, so I chalked it up to the “cost of doing business” on the web and enjoyed the additional new link popularity of my site.